 Clinical Faculty; Department Chairperson, Graduate Program Director

 I earned my Bachelor of Science Degree in Communication Sciences and Disorders from Marywood University and my Master of Arts Degree from Edinboro University.
 I am a PA licensed Speech-Language Pathologist who is certified by the American Speech-Language-Hearing Association.
-I currently am the Chairperson and Graduate Program Director in the Department of Communication Sciences and Disorders.
-In addition to these roles, I also supervise student clinicians in the Marywood University Speech-Language-Hearing Clinic, coordinate off-campus internships, and am the advisor for the University chapter of the National Student Speech-Language-Hearing Association.
-I teach Anatomy and Physiology of the Speech and Hearing Mechanism to undergraduate students and Independent Study in Clinical Methods and Processes as well as Professional Issues in SLP to graduate students.
+I am currently the Chairperson and Graduate Program Director in the Department of Communication Sciences and Disorders.
+In addition to these roles, I also supervise student clinicians in the Marywood University Speech-Language-Hearing Clinic, teach at the undergraduate and graduate levels, and am the advisor for the Marywood Chapter of the National Student Speech-Language-Hearing Association.
+Courses taught include Anatomy and Physiology of the Speech and Hearing Mechanism to undergraduate students and Independent Study in Clinical Methods and Processes as well as Professional Issues in SLP to graduate students.
 My clinical areas of interest lie in adult cognition/neurogenics, supervision, phonology, and swallowing disorders.

 Vijayachandra Ramachandra Ph.D.